jesseseeem/GBIFdataWranglingFun/README.md

 Because the initial dataset is large, I do some of the initial data processing in Julia https://julialang.org/ using packages like DataFrames and CSV

 Then I switch over to R for visualization and some ecological statistics (e.g., from the vegan and iNEXT libraries).

+Some of these analyses are related to exercises I have over here: https://gitlab.com/jessecm/species-diversity-playground/-/tree/master